Interstate 395 (Virginia–District of Columbia): Express lanes conversion

-In 2015, the commonwealth of Virginia announced that the HOV lanes between the Turkeycock Run bridge and Eads Street (at the Pentagon) would be converted to toll lanes as part of the I-395 Express Lanes Extension project.
+In 2015, the commonwealth of Virginia announced that the HOV lanes between the Turkeycock Run Bridge and South Eads Street (at the Pentagon) would be converted to toll lanes as part of the I-395 Express Lanes Extension project.
 The existing HOV lanes, which ran in both directions in some areas, became reversible HOT lanes for the entire scope of this project, spanning 8 mi.

-Part of the project involved the reconfiguring of the Pentagon interchange to provide greater access to Army Navy Drive, as well as the closing of the onramp—from the southbound HOV lanes to the mainline Interstate southbound—located just west of the Pentagon interchange.
+Part of the project involved the reconfiguring of The Pentagon interchange to provide greater access to Army Navy Drive, as well as the closing of the onramp—from the southbound HOV lanes to the mainline Interstate southbound—located just west of the Pentagon interchange.
 All existing HOV interchanges within the project's scope became tolled.

 Vehicles carrying three or more passengers are still able to use the former HOV lanes for free if they have E-ZPass Flex transponders in HOV mode.
 The express lanes opened on November 17, 2019.
 The lanes are operated by Transurban.
 The reversible portion runs toward the District of Columbia in the morning and toward Virginia in the afternoon.

+Exits 9 and 10A—Boundary Channel Drive construction

+In December 2023, the Virginia Department of Transportation permanently closed Exit 9 for Clark Street as part of construction on Boundary Channel Drive.
+As part of the project, the Virginia Department of Transportation converted Exit 10 to a dumbbell interchange to "improve traffic operations and safety."
+VDOT also built new pedestrian and bicycle paths to connect Crystal City to Long Bridge Park, the Mount Vernon Trail, and The Pentagon.